 • Lithium-Ion Batteries: Lightweight and long-lasting, perfect for high-capacity needs.

-• Lead-Acid Batteries: Cheaper but bulkier and shorter-lived.
+• Lead-Acid Batteries: Budget-friendly but heavier and higher maintenance.

 Sizing Your Storage